1. What is a gerund?

 prefer He prefers leaving alone.
 He prefers to leave alone.

-cease He ceased to trading.
+cease He ceased trading.
 He ceased to trade.

 neglect He neglected paying his tax.
 He neglected to pay his tax.